 The Mystery of Mrs. Christie by Marie Benedict

-I have learned this year that historical fiction is my ultimate literary comfort and joy, and I will continue to lean into it.
+I have learned this year that historical fiction is my ultimate literary comfort and joy.
 Most of these picks came from Anne Bogel’s The Modern Mrs. Darcy blog from March 3 – see here.
 Not a single one disappointed and most ended up as one-sitting reads because I could not be stopped once I got into the plot.
 If I were to have to choose a top five, they would be:

 1. The Gown